 Student Council is made up of three primary branches.
-The Executive Board and the Representative Council (Hall, Class, Commuter, Transfer, Equity and Inclusion, International Representatives) are elected from and by the undergraduate student body to represent the undergraduate population to the council as a whole and to the administration and faculty.
-Appointed Council includes Judiciary Committee members and Grants Committee members, appointed from the undergraduate student body by the Elections Committee, the CUSC President, and a super-majority vote of the CUSC.
+The Executive Board and the Representative Council (Hall, Class, Commuter, Transfer, Equity and Inclusion, and International Representatives) are elected from and by the undergraduate student body to represent the undergraduate population to the council as a whole and to the administration and faculty.
+The Appointed Council includes Judiciary Committee members and Grants Committee members, appointed from the undergraduate student body by the Elections Committee, the CUSC President, and a super-majority vote of the CUSC.

-CUSC is charged by the Trustees of Clark University as caretakers for the Student Activities Fee in its entirety and is responsible for supporting the undergraduate student body by providing funds to all recognized student clubs and student initiatives.
-The Student Council also is responsible for representing the student body in the form of binding and nonbinding legislature, resolutions, and formal correspondence with the administration.
+CUSC is charged by the Trustees of Clark University as caretakers of part of the Student Programming & Activities Fee and is responsible for supporting the undergraduate student body by providing funds to all recognized student clubs and student initiatives.
+The Student Council also represents the student body in the form of binding and nonbinding legislature, resolutions, and formal correspondence with the administration.